-Manley, McFallan, & Kajewski (2009) define strategies as "the planned actions of firms to improve core competencies and facilitate outcome achievement".
+Manley, McFallan and Kajewski (2009) defined strategies as "the planned actions of firms to improve core competencies and facilitate outcome achievement".
 They represent a course of actions to fulfil the needs and expectations of stakeholders.
-The actions that bring success to a firm differ from country to country based on their operating environment, legislative requirements and policies (Yong & Mustaffa, 2012).
-In the context of construction firms, "strategies" are defined as planned actions to achieve its organisational goals such as to be competitive among other firms (Chew, Yan, & Cheah, 2008) or operate business globally (Choi, Cho, Han, Kwak, & Chih, 2018) or achieve improved business outcome (Manley et al., 2009) or to manage environmental issues of construction (Fergusson & Langford, 2006) in response to changing market environment.
-However, these prior studies focused on strategies at firm level that contributes to construction firm performance.
+The actions that bring success to a firm differ from country to country based on their operating environment, legislative requirements and policies (Yong and Mustaffa, 2012).
+In the context of construction firms, "strategies" are defined as planned actions to achieve its organisational goals such as to be competitive among other firms (Chew, Yan and Cheah, 2008) or to operate business globally (Choi et al., 2018) or to achieve improved business outcome (Manley, McFallan and Kajewski, 2009) or to manage environmental issues of construction (Fergusson and Langford, 2006), in response to changing market environment.
+However, these prior studies focused on the strategies at firm level that contributes to the construction firm performance.
 It is widely acknowledged that contractor firms' capability is critical for successful execution of project.
-Thus, "construction project delivery strategy" is plans and actions by the contractor firms to bring them success in construction project delivery, within a changing market environment, to meet the needs and expectations of clients.
+Thus, "construction project delivery strategy" is the plans and actions by the contractor firms to bring them success in construction project delivery within a changing market environment to meet the needs and expectations of the clients.

-The study of strategies that contribute to project success is often considered as one of the important ways to deliver projects successfully (Gunduz & Yahya, 2015).
-These strategies which are related to company's personnel, resources, processes and management, if not taken care properly are likely to result in project failure (Farooquie & Farooquie, 2009).
-Shen, Lu, & Yam (2006), investigated key contractor competitiveness indicators for success in different types of projects.
-They identified that effective quality policy and plan, technology capacity and plan, construction program, human resources, cost control system, effective organisation operation, plant and equipment resources, relationship with subcontractors and suppliers are critical for all types of project.
-Manley et al. (2009) investigated 23 business strategies of contractor firms for innovation performance.
-They identified employee strategies, technology strategies, knowledge strategies, relationship strategies and marketing strategies are significant for contractor companies.
-A study conducted by Yong & Mustaffa (2013) have identified five contractor strategies that contribute to project success in the Malaysian construction industry context.
-Their findings showed that control of subcontractors works, skilful workers, adequacy of design details and specifications, commitment and involvement to monitor the project progress are crucial for contractors.
-Kuwaiti, Ajmal, & Hussain's (2018) study focussed on Abdhabi's healthcare projects; they found that contractor's project management activities, financial capability, effective strategic planning, a competent project manager and multidisciplinary/competent project team are essential for contractors to deliver successful projects.
+The study of strategies that contribute to project success is often considered as one of the important ways to deliver projects successfully (Gunduz and Yahya, 2018).
+These strategies which are related to company's personnel, resources, processes and management, if not taken care properly are likely to result in project failure (Farooquie and Farooquie, 2009).
+Shen, Lu and Yam (2006) investigated the kev contractor competitiveness indicators for success in different types of projects.
+They identified that effective quality policy and plan, technology capacity and plan, construction programme, human resources, cost control system, effective organisation operation, plant and equipment resources and relationship with subcontractors and suppliers are critical for all types of projects.
+Manley, McFallan and Kajewski (2009) investigated 23 business strategies of contractor firms for innovation performance.
+They identified that employee, technology, knowledge, relationship and marketing strategies are significant for the contractor companies.
+A study conducted by Yong and Mustaffa (2013) have identified five contractor strategies that contribute to project success in the Malaysian construction industry context.
+Their findings showed that control of subcontractors works, skilful workers, adeauacy of design details and specifications and commitment and involvement to monitor the project progress are crucial for contractors.
+Al Kuwaiti, Ajmal and Hussain's (2018) study focussed on Abu Dhabi's health care projects; they found that contractor's project management activities, financial capability, effective strategic planning and a competent project manager and multidisciplinary/ competent project team are essential for contractors to deliver successful projects.
 The implications of these studies are normally limited to the countries and the environment where these studies are conducted.
-It is important to conduct the investigation referring to Oman construction industry as the middle eastern social, political, economic and cultural aspects are quite different from other region.
-The final list of contractor strategies to deliver successful project as identified from literatures is presented in Table 1.
+It is important to conduct the investigation referring to the Omani construction industry as the Middle Eastern's social, political, economic and cultural aspects are quite different from another region.
+The final list of the contractor strategies to deliver successful project as identified from the literatures is presented in Table 1.